-The origin country of the Austrian Warmblood is Austria in an area that is known for creating find horseflesh.
-The main Association of the breed has a long history and is made up of many countrys dressage and show jumping horses.
+The origin country of the Austrian Warmblood is Austria in an area that is known for creating fine horseflesh.
+The main Association of the breed has a long history and is made up of many country dressages and show jumping horses.

-A part-Arabian gray stallion Shagya was brought in Bablona in 1836 and was crossed with native mares to achieve cavalry goals.
-Thus he was major founding sire of the Shagya Arabian breed.
+A part-Arabian gray stallion Shagya was brought in Babilonia in 1836 and was crossed with native mares to achieve cavalry goals.
+Thus he was the major founding sire of the Shagya Arabian breed.

 Close full screen [Esc]